Overview of Data Quality Software

 Understanding what the best data quality software is, comes down to a variety of factors.
 First of all, we recommend looking for reviews from companies in a similar situation to yours.
 This can give you a better idea of whether or not a potential solution would be able to suit your needs.
 In recent years, many young companies have entered the market promising the “best data quality tools for big data”, but don’t get fooled by the marketing.
 It’s always important to do your own research.
 One great place to look is the data quality tools Gartner Magic Quadrant.
 This report from Gartner details the leading data quality tools on the market today and gives a variety of data points on these companies that can help you decide which option is best for you.
 Furthermore, if you are considering an open source data quality tools comparison, looking for similar reviews and reports is advised.
 This kind of data can be crucial to understanding more about what these tools can actually do for you.
 Finally, we also recommend browsing the websites of your top selections.
 You’ll often find blog posts and articles that explain who the company is and what kinds of services they provide.
 This can be another great way to learn more about them.

 Unfortunately, Azure Purview has extremely limited functionalities and does not support data profiling, automation, or quality assessments.
 The Azure Synapse data quality tool is yet another data governance and reliability tool designed to complement an Azure database.
-The tool receives a great rating on Gartner and also possesses security features to help keep data safe.
+The tool receives a great rating on Gartner and also possesses security features to help keep data safe and gain benefits of data governance.
 Doing tasks like data profiling in Azure Data Factory or data quality checks in Azure Data Factory are not simple tasks.
 Furthermore, there is no automation support provided to eliminate the tedium these tasks create.
 Overall, although setting up data quality in Azure Data Factory is possible, there are better and easier ways to achieve this goal than through the manual tools Microsoft provides.

 When looking at any data quality tools list, we recommend keeping the main parameters of data quality in mind: accuracy, consistency, completeness, and reliability.
 We could also add a fifth parameter to this list: freshness.
 Outdated data is poor quality data and is going to leave your business struggling to keep up with your competitors.
 Any list of data quality and data profiling tools should also show customer reviews to help you decide what tool is best for you.